 And then there are other people who do face online gossip or criticism but aren’t “officially” canceled (Mario Mirante).

-Racist slurs, sexist, or offensive content
+- Racist slurs, sexist, or offensive content

-Sexual misconduct or grooming allegations
+- Sexual misconduct or grooming accusations

-Fishy business practices
+- Fishy business practices

-Repeatedly insensitive or harmful actions
+- Repeatedly insensitive or harmful behavior

 Q4: Can public opinion be different from industry “cancellation”?

-Q5: Can influencers avoid cancellation?
+Q5: Can influencers prevent being canceled?

-Being mindful of past content before posting
+- Being aware of past content before creating new content

 Q6: Is cancel culture permanent?